JORDAN Hashemite Kingdom of Jordan

 A City that has been created out of white rocks, Amman has grown into the hundreds since its Trans Jordan in the early 1920's.
 But especially after 1948 and 1967 when Israel when hundreds of thousands Palestine immigrants came to Amman.
 A new wave of immigrants came when the Iraq war began, the Iraqis made major immigration to Amman.

-Among history and beaches, you will also experience something you cannot experience anywhere else in the world: the world’s saltiest sea, situated 30 meters under sea level.
+Among history and beaches, you will also experience something you cannot experience anywhere else in the world: the world’s saltiest sea, as per 2021 situated 1430 ft. under sea level.

 It is so salty that huge salt mountains have been formed for centuries – that glows white icebergs.
 Again back to history when one remembers Lot’s wife turned into a pillar of salt when she turned around to see Sodom and Gomorrah fall – these places are today under the sea.